 What happens if a participating agency fails to provide the needed transition services?

-The IEP team must reconvene to figure out alternative strategies on how to make sure the student receives the service.
+The IEP team must reconvene the meeting to figure out alternative strategies on how to make sure the student receives the service.
 Ultimately the burden falls on the district to act as both a liaison between agencies and the student, and to ensure that proper services are being given.

-What is the law governing transition services?
+What is the law governing Transition IEPs?

-IDEA mandates transition IEPs, but the 2004 revision places a stronger emphasis on improving student outcomes for life after high school.
+IDEA mandates transition IEPs but the 2004 revision places a stronger emphasis on improving student outcomes for life after high school.
 (34 CFR 300.43) (20 U.S.C.
 1401 )

 - Career counselors should be included, if appropriate.

 What else is a part of the transition process?

 The Summary of Performance is designed to assist the students as they transition from high school to post-high-school life and includes summative information prior to graduation such as services that have been provided thus far and goals for the future along with necessary contact information for the next steps.

 If your child has a 504 plan rather than an IEP, is there a Transition 504?